RAFTING and HIKING the GRAND CANYON

 Day 16.
 October 21.

-On our last day, we launched at 7:55 to do the last 10 miles and take out.
+On our last day, we launched at 7:55 to do the previous 10 miles and take out.

-Geology: At mile 216.4, the Lower Granite Gorge appears with shist and granite.
+Geology: At mile 216.4, the Lower Granite Gorge is characterized by shist and granite.

-Granite Springs is a new, and significant, rapid that just appeared in 2016 at mile 220.7 following a large flood in the Granite Springs Canyon.
+Granite Springs is a new and significant rapid that appeared in 2016 at mile 220.7, following a large flood in Granite Springs Canyon.

 Diamond Peak fills the west skyline for most of today’s float.